 |8||Pinnacle and Dome||May 2018 to November 2018|

-While these are the timelines released by the ASI, they may not be definitive and some work may finish earlier and others longer.
+These were the original timelines released by the ASI, they may not be definitive and some work may finish earlier and others longer.

 Update 05 August 2017:

 Cleaning work on the front (southern facade) and the south-east minaret is now completed and all the scaffolding has been removed.
 Thank you to my friend Jai Sehgal in Agra for sending through this photo.

 Update 9th January 2018

 Cleaning on the Peripheral Wall has been completed and scaffolding is being removed.

 The next stage of work is now scheduled to start at the end of April.

 Update 23 March 2018

 Work to clean the four chhatri’s on the roof of the Taj is now scheduled to start from the first week of April and is expected to take 2 months to complete.